 Sanford M. Simon, Ph.D.

-A major initiative of the lab is on cancers affecting children and young adults.
-In partnership with patients who have fibrolamellar hepatocellular carcinoma, a liver cancer that is usually lethal, they have identified the alterations in the genome responsible for tumorigenesis.
-They use cell biological, biophysical, immunological, and computational methods to characterize the molecular dynamics of the oncogenic drivers, as well as cellular alterations.
-At the same time, the lab is designing diagnostics, identifying potential therapeutics, and organizing clinical trials.
+When studying a cancer, it’s important not to define it by its organ of origin or how it looks.
+Instead, it should be precisely defined by its driver.
+Simon is currently exploring a single precisely defined cancer that affects children and young adults: fibrolamellar hepatocellular carcinoma, which affects the liver and is usually lethal.
+Working in partnership with patients who have the disease, the lab has identified the alterations in the genome responsible for tumorigenesis.
+They use cell biological, biophysical, genomic, immunological, and computational methods to characterize the molecular dynamics of the oncogenic drivers, as well as cellular alterations.
+At the same time, the lab is designing diagnostics and potential therapeutics, and organizing clinical trials.

 Single phenomena that Simon and his lab members have followed include individual vesicles docking and fusing to the membrane, single proteins translocating across the endoplasmic reticulum, and single cells metastasizing in the lung.
-They have also succeeded in imaging the birth of individual HIV particles, and a variety of events involved in apoptosis.
-The sensitivity afforded by these imaging studies has allowed them to critically test, and in some cases eliminate, models that had been proposed for biological mechanisms.
+They have also succeeded in imaging the birth of individual HIV particles and the discrete steps of apoptosis.
+The sensitivity afforded by these imaging studies has allowed them to critically test—and in some cases eliminate—models that had been proposed for biological mechanisms.
 The ability to test and at times negate previous models has allowed lab members to formulate new ones: They were the first to propose localized calcium transients in cells, and the first to suggest that cellular motors may be driven by a Brownian ratchet.

 Another key area of research in the lab is to develop new technologies that can improve the spatial or temporal resolution of images obtained through microscopes or other modalities.
 Simon and his colleagues are working to improve the sensitivity of the imaging systems they use so that molecules can be followed for longer time periods, and they are developing new reporters that can follow biological processes and act as actuators for these processes.